Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 ## Query Data

-Data is stored in a Delta Lake Spark table in the created Azure Syanpse workspace, backed by Azure Data Lake Storage Gen2.
-You can query the table by logging into the Syanpse workspace, by navigating to the normalized output path `datalake/normalized/streaming_device` in the Data tab (under the Linked section) of your Synapse workspace.
+Data is stored in a Delta Lake Spark table in the created Azure Synapse workspace, backed by Azure Data Lake Storage Gen2.
+You can query the table by logging into the Synapse workspace, by navigating to the normalized output path `datalake/normalized/streaming_device` in the Data tab (under the Linked section) of your Synapse workspace.

 **NOTE**: You will need to have the `Storage Data Blob Contributor` role assigned to query the data from your Synapse Workspace.

-After right clicking on either the folder (`datalake/normalized/streaming_device`) or a sprecific file in the normalized data folder, you will be given the option to use SQL to query the data.
+After right clicking on either the folder (`datalake/normalized/streaming_device`) or a specific file in the normalized data folder, you will be given the option to use SQL to query the data.
 It is advised to select `New SQL Script > Select Top 100 Rows`.
 If you right clicked on the folder, you will need to read the data as `DELTA`.
 If you right clicked on a specific file, you will need to read the data as `PARQUET`.
 You should now see a new screen querying the desired source.
 Run the query to see the results.

 ![Synapse Query Parquet Data In SQL Syntax](../_doc/_images/synapse-query-datalake.png)